 What medical utensils need conformal coatings?
 Let our parylene experts explain!

-Implants.
 Implantable devices are very delicate, must work within the human body without being toxic, and are often difficult to coat.
 Luckily, parylene is safe and clean, all while adhering to even the most unusual surfaces for reliable protection.
+From pacemakers to artificial joints, parylene ensures that these life-saving devices can function properly without causing harm to the patients.

 Interested in more information on conformal coatings?
 Looking for parylene experts?
 Contact us today!